From BR Bullpen

 Hanson was chosen in the 22nd round of the 2005 amateur draft by the Atlanta Braves as a draft-and-follow pick.
 He was signed by scout Tom Battista and made a fine pro debut with the 2006 Danville Braves, going 4-1 with a 2.09 ERA, 56 strikeouts and 9 walks in 51 2/3 IP while holding opponents to a .218 average.
 Had he qualified, he would have ranked second in the Appalachian League in ERA behind Jamie Richmond.
 Hanson and Richmond helped Danville win the Appy title that year.
 Baseball America ranked Hanson as the league's #4 prospect, one slot ahead of Richmond; no pitcher was rated higher.

 Tommy kicked off 2009 with the Gwinnett Braves, going 3-3 with a 1.49 ERA, 90 strikeouts in 66 1/3 innings and only 40 hits allowed.
 He was leading the International League in ERA (.25 over Clay Buchholz) and strikeouts (24 more than Carlos Torres).
-That prompted Atlanta to call him up, releasing 300-game winner Tom Glavine to make room for him on the parent club's roster.
+That prompted Atlanta to call him up, releasing 300-game winner and future Hall-of-Famer Tom Glavine to make room for Hanson on the parent club's roster.

 Hanson had a rough big league debut.
 After 3 perfect innings (with 4 Ks) against the Brewers, he gave up a 4th-inning 2-run homer to Ryan Braun.
 The next inning, Jason Kendall singled and stole and scored on a double by pitcher Manny Parra.
 Braun and Mike Cameron both hit 2-run shots off Hanson in the 6th and he left with a 7-5 deficit.
 Atlanta rallied to win the game.
 Hanson then won his next start against the Baltimore Orioles, giving up two runs in 5 2/3 innings.
 That sent him on his way to a very good rookie season, finishing the year 11-4, with a 2.89 ERA and 116 strikeouts in 21 starts.
 He was named to the 2009 Topps All-Star Rookie Team after the season.